donaldRwilliams/GGMncv/README.md

 ## Bootstrapping

-**GGMncv** does not provide confidence intervals.
-This is because, in general, “confidence” intervals from penalized approaches do not have the correct properties to be considered confidence intervals [(see Wikipedia)](https://en.wikipedia.org/wiki/Confidence_interval).
+**GGMncv** does not provide confidence intervals based on bootstrapping.
+This is because, in general, these kinds “confidence” intervals from penalized approaches do not have the correct properties to be considered confidence intervals [(see Wikipedia)](https://en.wikipedia.org/wiki/Confidence_interval).
 This sentiment is echoed in Section 3.1, “Why standard bootstrapping and subsampling do not work,” of Bühlmann, Kalisch, and Meier (2014):